 Server-side insertion is the best approach, however, it requires output buffering which is by default disabled as it may not work with all themes.
 To enable it go to plugin settings (tab ⚙ / tab General) and set Output buffering to enabled.
 After you save settings you will be able to select server-side for insertion before/after HTML element.
 For server-side insertion you can use most common CSS selectors (pseudo selectors can’t be used).

-Filter setting works only when the page is created and Ad Inserter called.
-Therefore, if you would like to use filter with insertion Before/After HTML element you need to use server-side insertion.
+Filter and Max insertions setting works only when the page is created and Ad Inserter called.
+Therefore, if you would like to use filter or define max insertions with insertion Before/After HTML element you need to use server-side insertion.
 If you are using client-side insertion you need to specify valid CSS selector that will limit your insertions.

 Insertion Before, Inside or After HTML element may have undesired effects when using with Ajax calls (infinite scroll).
 Use other server-side insertions instead.